 The hikes near Livingston are some of the best in Southwest Montana.
 From sweeping vistas to towering waterfalls, there is so much to explore in this area.
 But please remember this is bear country.
 Always carry bear spray and be sure that you know what to do if you do encounter a bear on the trail.
 Click here to see our list of the best hikes near Livingston, Montana.

 Livingston has two fantastic breweries.
 Neptune’s Brewery has great beer and a low-key atmosphere.
 If you are looking for more than just beer, head to Neptune's Taphouse for food, beer, and sushi.
 Yep, you read that right, sushi.
 Whether you feel like some sashimi or a hamburger they’ve got you covered!
 Bonus-the rooftop deck lets you enjoy your dinner with a view!
 Another favorite brewery in Livingston is Katabatic Brewing Company located in downtown Livingston.
 This is a great place to sit and people-watch while enjoying great beer, food and live music.

 Sitting along the banks of the Yellowstone River with the Absaroka Mountains on the other side, Sacajawea Park is a great place to relax and have a picnic.
 Pack a lunch (or grab some Mark’s In & Out as suggested above) and throw out a blanket under one of the many huge trees for a picnic.
 There’s a playground, tennis courts, and trails to wander on.
 When you're done at the park, take a stroll through the nearby neighborhoods and enjoy checking out all the eclectic and historic homes in this area.

 Photo courtesy of Livingston Roundup

 The space in this historic Livingston building is so cool.
 They’ve preserved much of the original building while updating the space making it a perfect music venue.
 It’s right on Main Street and they have a full bar.
-Click here to see their summer lineup.
+Click here to see their current lineup.

 Photo courtesy of The Attic